Introduction to Product Labeling

 Course instructors will be selected from the following:

-Jennifer Alfrey - Jennifer is the Sr. Director Global Nutrition, PMO and NPD Process at Mary Kay.
-She has a master’s degree in nutrition and over 25 years of experience in the dietary supplement and cosmetic industries.
-Her experience ranges from product innovation to global regulatory compliance with experience in formulating, developing and registering nutrition and cosmetic products in over 150 different countries.
+Jennifer Alfrey - Jennifer has a master’s degree in nutrition and over 25 years of experience in the dietary supplement and cosmetic industries.
+Her experience ranges from product innovation to global regulatory compliance with experience in formulating, developing, and registering nutrition and cosmetic products in over 150 different countries.

 Jennifer has also successfully built cGMP compliant quality management systems from the ground up for dietary supplement manufacturing operations.
 She has launched quality systems that include compliant documentation of procedures, MMRs, specifications, complaints, laboratory testing, test method development and manufacturing processes.

-Erin Taraborrelli - Erin Taraborrelli is Associate Manager, Food and Label Compliance, for NSF.
-With over 19 years of experience in food and dietary supplement labeling and regulatory affairs, she assists clients from a variety of backgrounds to develop compliant food and dietary supplement labels for the U.S. and Canadian markets.
+Erin Taraborrelli - Erin Taraborrelli is the Manager of Regulatory and Trading Law at NSF, and in her previous role, she was Associate Manager of Food and Label Compliance.
+With over 19 years of experience in food and dietary supplement labeling and regulatory affairs, she assists clients from various backgrounds in developing compliant food and dietary supplement labels for the U.S. and Canadian markets.

-Erin holds a Bachelor of Science (Hon) in biological sciences specializing in nutritional and nutraceutical sciences from the University of Guelph.
+Erin holds a Bachelor of Science (Hons) in biological sciences, with a specialization in nutritional and nutraceutical sciences, from the University of Guelph.